EXCLUSIVE-Top UK investors to file $2 bln legal claims against RBS -sources

 L&G, Standard Life and Prudential's M&G Investment Management were all top 10 shareholders and invested up to 1.2 billion pounds in the rights issue, according to Reuters calculations based on holdings at the time.
 USS and Aviva Investors were smaller investors, but both in the top 40.

-Standard Life would have spent 360 million pounds and M&G would have spent 220 million if they subscribed in full for their rights, according to Reuters estimates.
+There has been a rush of investors to join several action groups set up to take action against RBS, lawyers involved in the case have told Reuters.

-Wednesday will mark the sixth anniversary of the publication of RBS' rights issue prospectus, which could be seen as the deadline for claims under UK law's statute of limitations.
+That is because Wednesday will mark the sixth anniversary of when RBS issued the prospectus on its rights issue, which could be seen as the deadline for claims under a statute of limitations under UK law.

-As a result there has been a rush among other investors to join action groups set up to take action against RBS, lawyers involved in the case have told Reuters.
+Investors who spent more than 500 million pounds buying RBS shares in May 2008 have also joined the RBoS Shareholder Action Group in recent weeks, a person familiar with the group said.
+That group represents about 100 institutions and 12,000 retail investors.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan